tsgates/arch-wiki-markdown/wiki/Wingo.md

 language, is completely themeable, and supports user defined hooks.
 Wingo is written in Go and has no runtime dependencies.

+The development version can be installed from the wingo-git package.

 See also
 --------